 Cindy Turner-Maffei, MA, ALC, IBCLC

 Cindy is lead faculty and lactation consultant at Healthy Children Project’s Center for Breastfeeding, where she has worked for more than 20 years.
 From 1997-2011, she served as National Coordinator of Baby-Friendly USA, overseeing the implementation of the UNICEF Baby-Friendly Hospital Initiative in the United States.
 An IBCLC since 1988, Cindy has extensive experience as a nutritionist and breastfeeding coordinator in WIC and other Maternal Child Health programs.
 She serves on a member of breastfeeding coalitions on the local, state and national level, including the US Breastfeeding Committee, and taught at the bachelor’s level for 17 years at Union Institute & University.
 She has been honored to work alongside those working to help new families overcome breastfeeding issues throughout this country and in Egypt, Latvia, and Sweden.
 Cindy is an author, co-author, and editor of several articles and books, including her favorite, Case Studies in Breastfeeding: Problem-Solving Skills & Strategies.
+In addition to breastfeeding, a focal area of her work is raising awareness of the critical importance of appropriate, timely complementary feeding.

-Kajsa Brimdyr, PhD, CLC
+Kajsa Brimdyr, Ph.D., CLC

-Kajsa is an experienced ethnographer, researcher and international expert in the implementation of continuous, uninterrupted skin to skin in the first hour after birth.
+Kajsa is an experienced ethnographer, researcher and international expert in the implementation of continuous, uninterrupted skin-to-skin in the first hour after birth.
 She is the Lead Ethnographic Researcher for Healthy Children Project.
-She is a published author and the award-winning director of The Magical Hour: Holding Your Baby for the First Hour After Birth, produced with Ann-Marie Widström and Kristin Svensson, and together the three also created and produced the groundbreaking DVD Skin to Skin in the First Hour after Birth: Practical Advice for Staff after Vaginal and Cesarean Birth.
-Her current research involves using video ethnography to change practice in hospital settings to improve continuous skin to skin for the first hour after cesarean and vaginal births, and the implications of labor medications on this vulnerable time.
+She is a published author and the award-winning director of The Magical Hour: Holding Your Baby for the First Hour After Birth, produced with Ann-Marie Widström and Kristin Svensson, and together the three also created and produced the groundbreaking DVD Skin-to-Skin in the First Hour after Birth: Practical Advice for Staff after Vaginal and Cesarean Birth.
+Her current research involves using video ethnography to change practice in hospital settings to improve continuous skin-to-skin for the first hour after cesarean and vaginal births, and the implications of labor medications on this vulnerable time.

 Anna Blair, PhD, IBCLC, CLC